Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entries.md

 Each Entry Type can have predefined Fields and Sections that can be quickly added to an Entry of that type.

-For example, the built in character entry type has the following Predefined Fields included:
+For example, the character entry type, which comes in teh default template, has the following Predefined Fields included:

 * Age
 * Gender